SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Classes and structures should always initialize their stored properties with initial values.
 There are two ways to provide initial values for your properties:

-1. Include an initial value as part of the property declaration (as described in `Properties`_)
+1. Include an :newTerm:`initial value` as part of the property declaration (as described in `Properties`_)
-2. Provide a value for the property within an *initializer method*
+2. Provide a value for the property within an :newTerm:`initializer method`

 .. note::
     If you assign a default value to a property,